ozra/mmap-io/README.md

 - Have a look at surrounding code for style and follow that
     - 4 spaces indent
     - 12 spaces initial indent for function bodies in the C++ code
+        - Yeah it was a "feel it out" of the moment, I'll leave it there.
+- _Please_, when writing an issue or making a PR: tag my handle `@ozra`, so that GitHub adds a notification to the _"participating" list_ (less risk I miss it) `

 # Tests
 ```